 Applications have to be supported by the Actuarial Science department of their University .
 On receiving an application the Trustees will take references from the appropriate course tutor to confirm the details of each applicant’s progress.

 Prizes are awarded for outstanding performance in the penultimate year examinations with eligible students being nominated by their University.
-Certificates and cheques are presented usually at an event such as the WCA lecture at the university.
+Certificates and cheques are presented usually at an event such as the Actuaries' Company lecture at the University.